Melania Trump Slammed For Cyberbullying Summit Speech

 — Frank Conniff (@FrankConniff) August 20, 2018

-Continuing with the bashing trend Frank Conniff wrote, “Melania Trump speaking about cyber-bullying reminds me of when Eva Braun gave speeches decrying anti-semitism.”
+Continuing with the bashing trend, Frank Conniff wrote, “Melania Trump speaking about cyber-bullying reminds me of when Eva Braun gave speeches decrying anti-semitism.”

-Very proud of First Lady Melania Trump giving a speech on cyber bullying.
-Anyone who uses social media to bully someone or insult someone is a low IQ loser who really should just disappear and go away.
-Believe me.

-Meanwhile, President Trump tweeted positive support for his wife writing, “Very proud of First Lady Melania Trump giving a speech on cyber bullying.
-Anyone who uses social media to bully someone or insult someone is a low IQ loser who really should just disappear and go away.
-Believe me.”

-In response, one Twitter user replied, “She is referring to YOU #45.”

-Certainly, many people felt the First Lady’s message ironic given the way her husband tends to behave on social media.
+Certainly, many people felt the first lady’s message ironic given the way her husband tends to behave on social media.
 Plus, there’s a lot of speculation around Trump’s true feelings about being married to the POTUS, and some people dissect her every move as it might relate to a possible silent raging against him.
-While she’s absolutely never said anything at all like that, certain things like her odd choice with the “don’t care” jacket, her refusal to hold his hand in public, and other public actions including her stance on cyberbullying seem to add up to… something.
+While she’s absolutely never said anything at all like that, certain things like her odd choice with the “don’t care” jacket, her refusal to hold his hand in public, and other public actions including her stance on cyberbullying seem to add up to something.

-At very least, Trump’s speech today gave Twitter plenty of material to snark over especially with President Trump’s tweeted response.
-The question is, though, are these comments actually cyberbullying towards the First Lady?
+At the very least, Trump’s speech today gave Twitter plenty of material to snark over, especially with President Trump’s tweeted response.
+The question is, though, are these comments actually cyberbullying towards the first lady?
 Perhaps they’re merely a commentary on her husband’s actions as POTUS.
 It depends on the way they’re viewed.